Why did you decide to set up Sittingwell?

 “We looked into re-designing furniture and was informed by an expert in the industry that first stage prototype costs could be £50,000-£100,000!
 We simply don’t have that amount of money, so put our collective thinking caps back on to an alternative solution.”

 Did you face any problems along the way?

-“We still work in our clinic (The Lotus Centre in Bourne End) so it hasn’t been a full-time venture.
+“At the time we were working in our clinic (The Lotus Centre in Bourne End) so it wasn’t a full-time venture.
 There were multiple stumbling blocks within the design process; you don’t realise this when you embark on these things and not a product design expert in the first place.